dfch/biz.dfch.PS.Cumulus.VI/README.md

 VMware PowerCLI and other external DLLs are not part of this Apache 2.0 licensed project.
 You have to download them separately.

-See https://github.com/dfch/biz.dfch.PS.Cumulus.VI/wiki for a detailed description on how to use the Cmdlets in this module.
+See the [d-fens web site](http://d-fens.ch/2014/11/28/module-biz-dfch-ps-cumulus-vi/) and the [Wiki](https://github.com/dfch/biz.dfch.PS.Cumulus.VI/wiki) for a detailed description on how to use the Cmdlets in this module.